-What can I say?
-Darrell did it again.
-His ability to pop up in my favourite places never fails to amaze.
-Ian Hunter, Dan Baird, Dogs D’Amour, Quireboys – Darrell’s cranked it out with ’em all down the years, each new collaboration adding weight both to my enjoyment of these artists, and to my theory that Mr Bath is sneaking round my flat when I’m tucked up in bed, rifling through my fave records, and systematically hooking up with the people who made ’em.
+Well, he did it again.
+Darrell Bath’s ability to pop up in my favourite places never fails to amaze.
+Ian Hunter, Dan Baird, Dogs D’Amour, Quireboys - he’s cranked it out with 'em all down the years, each new collaboration adding weight both to my enjoyment of these artists, and to my theory that Mr Bath is sneaking round my flat when I’m tucked up in bed, rifling through my fave records, and systematically hooking up with the people who made 'em.
 Either that or he just has impeccable taste in music.

 Get this: a few days ago, I was standing downstairs in the Mean Fiddler watching Big Star (a great gig, by the way), when, out of the corner of my eye, I spied a guy wearing a groovy cap, looking, from that angle at least, like a young John Lennon.
 My interest piqued, I turned round and had a proper gawp.
 And, yep, you’ve guessed it, it was Darrell, can of Red Stripe in one hand, cigarette in the other.
 More proof that the guy knows a good band when he hears one.
 Oh, and he dances just like he plays guitar (a good thing, obviously).

 Tonight, Darrell’s headlining the tiny 12 Bar Club just off London’s Denmark Street.
 I’m amazed at the size of the place.
 I’d heard it was small, but I had no idea that the dancefloor was only marginally bigger than the living room in my flat (and I live in a small flat).
 I inspect the walls, half expecting to see the splattered remains of moggies - after all, swinging one in this place must have caused a good few problems down the years - but the only cats I see tonight are of the hip, rock ‘n’ roll variety.